zachhardesty7/missive-gcal-export-integration/README.md

 # Missive GCal Export Integration

 Adds an integration to the [Missive mail app](https://missiveapp.com/) that parses emails for dates/times and displays them for exporting to Google Calendar if desired.
+Clicking the export button will automatically open the "New Event" page and allow the user to customize any fields' content.
 Three files (`index.html`, `main.js`, `theme.css`) need to be deployed to a server that the Missive app can reach.
 A sample is deployed on [my website](https://zachhardesty.com/missive) or you can deploy the app from source on a local server by executing `yarn dev` after probably needing to change the `yarn deploy` command from where it says `--subdomain